Defeat Resistance: Cover Your Next Big Project in Prayer

 Resistance could look like real obstacles seemingly blocking your path to success (not enough money in your savings account or living in a crippling environment), normal worries that turn into deep-seated doubts ("I'm afraid to fail" turning into "I am a failure, so what's the point?"), and insecurities rising right as you seem to make a breakthrough.
 See how subtle yet perfectly-timed these forms of Resistance are?
 At the perfect moment, Satan can twist a worry into a deep wound.
 And if you're not careful to pick up on it as it's happening, it can bench you from the game.

-It gives a whole new meaning to "Take every thought captive," doesn't it?
+It gives a whole new meaning to the phrase "Take every thought captive," doesn't it?

 In my experience the amount of Resistance we face is directly related to the power of a project that we're working on or the amount of glory will be given to God upon our success.
 Since it's much harder to capture overwhelming thoughts in the moment, we need to plan ahead and take preventative measures against Resistance, because it WILL show up in some degree.
 A powerful way to do this is to fully cover a big (or small) project in prayer.